 Graduation was followed by a move to New Zealand to take up the post of Assistant Director of Music at the Wellington Cathedral of St Paul.
-During this time Robert became a National Recording Artist for Radio New Zealand and won second prize in the Hamilton International Organ Competition.
-Following a period as Director of Music at Holy Trinity Cathedral, Auckland, he returned to the UK to take up the position of Assistant Director of Music at Blackburn Cathedral.
+During this time Robert became a National Recording Artist for Radio New Zealand and won second prize in the Hamilton International Organ Competition in 1994.
+Following a period as Interim Director of Music at Holy Trinity Cathedral, Auckland, he returned to the UK to take up the position of Assistant Director of Music at Blackburn Cathedral.
 During this time Robert was a regular organist for the BBC Daily Service and performed with the Northern Chamber Orchestra and Manchester Camerata.

 Robert's concert career has taken him all over the world, with venues including Washington National Cathedral, Notre Dame de Paris, the Hong Kong Cultural Centre, and Auckland Town Hall.
 He made his concerto debut with the Auckland Philharmonia Orchestra in 2011.
 Robert has appeared regularly as a performer and broadcaster on Radio New Zealand, including writing and presenting programmes on the lives and music of Tomás Luis de Victoria and Herbert Howells.
 His recordings have featured on the popular US radio programme 'Pipedreams'.

-Robert is Head of Music at St Louis School, Milan, and will take up the post of Director of Music at Rugby School Thailand in September 2018.
+Robert is presently Head of Music at St Louis School, Milan, and will take up the post of Director of Music at Rugby School Thailand in September 2018.
 He has previously held teaching posts at Highgate School, St Paul's Cathedral School, Ardingly College, Bedford School and Worksop College.
-He has led choir tours to Rome, Paris, Berlin, Dublin, and Cork, and has conducted in Notre Dame de Paris, St Peter's Basilica and Berlin Cathedral.
+Robert has led choir tours to Rome, Paris, Berlin, Dublin, and Cork, and has conducted in Notre Dame de Paris, St Peter's Basilica and Berlin Cathedral.